rjarry/aerc/providers/microsoft.md

   Host localhost
   Port 1143
   User you@email.com
-  PassCmd "pass email.com/you@email.com"
+  Pass ""
   SSLType None
   AuthMech LOGIN
 ```

 Finally, if your sysadmins are even stricter, they might even straightaway
 forbid the use of different applications to access mail.
-If you find yourself in
+If you find yourself
-that situation, you need to instruct Davmail to mask itself as the very fine
+in that situation, you need to instruct Davmail to mask itself as the very fine
 Outlook client, as explained [elsewhere][13].
 In that case, some reports
 indicate that you need to use Davmail's `O365Manual` login type.
+When using
+`O365Manual` davmail will provide you with a link where you can authorize your
+account using the usual procedure you would use to log in.
+The authorization
+will end by opening a link with your access token in it (if the page doesn't
+open, look under developer tools -> console in your browser).
+Since the link
+and the access token are not tied to the computer where you are running
+`davmail` if you are unable to authorize on your current computer (e.g. you are
+running davmail in a headless environment), you can either copy the link to
+a different machine and copy the token back.
+Alternatively, [carbonyl][14] runs
+chromium in a terminal, complete with the necessary javascript capabilities to
+access the authorization page on a headless machine.

 [1]: https://support.microsoft.com/en-us/office/pop-imap-and-smtp-settings-8361e398-8af4-4e97-b147-6c6c4ac95353